Home

 In these big teams you should know what signs to look for.
 Some dogs will tire before other dogs.
 Will you be able to take the dog home if he is not able to go any more?

-Teach your dogs to rest...remember you will have to turn on the brakes as they will not want to stop.
+Teach your dogs to rest...remember you will have to turn on the brakes as they will not want to stop at first.

 Lance Mackey’s (Iditarod and Yukon quest champion)dad started racing with a Labrador.